KRFOSS/kali-docs/arm/gemini-pda/index.md

 ![](images/2018.11-Kali-Gem_medium.png)

 The [Gemini PDA](https://planetcom.squarespace.com/device/) is a multi-boot Android smartphone with a keyboard that supports the installation of up to three operating systems side-by-side (currently any three of the following: Android, Sailfish, Debian, Kali Linux).

+By default, the Kali Linux Gemini PDA image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
+If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on the Gem PDA - User Instructions